GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/tabCapture/index.md

 ## Learn More

-To learn more about how to use the chrome.tabCapture API, see [Audio recording and screen capture][audio-recording-screen-capture].
-This demonstrates how to use tabCapture and other related APIs to solve a number of common use cases.
+To learn more about how to use the `chrome.tabCapture` API, see [Audio recording and screen capture][audio-recording-screen-capture].
+This demonstrates how to use `tabCapture` and related APIs to solve a number of common use cases.

 [get-media-stream-id]: #method-getMediaStreamId
 [active-tab]: /docs/extensions/mv3/manifest/activeTab/